 - Seal air ducts.
 According to ENERGY STAR, 20-30% of the air moving through your duct system is lost due to leaks, holes, and poorly connected ducts.
 Use mastic or foil tape to seal your system.

-- Moist air feels warmer than Humidify your home. dry air, so use a humidifier to maintain a relative humidity level of 25-45%.
+- Moist air feels warmer, so use a humidifier to maintain a relative humidity level of 25-45%.

 State Farm® (including State Farm Mutual Automobile Insurance Company and its subsidiaries and affiliates) is not responsible for, and does not endorse or approve, either implicitly or explicitly, the content of any third party sites hyperlinked from this page.
 State Farm has no discretion to alter, update, or control the content on the hyperlinked, third party site.
 Access to third party sites is at the user's own risk, is being provided for informational purposes only and is not a solicitation to buy or sell any of the products which may be referenced on such third party sites.